banananananananana/rnm-sensor/README.md

 The config file can be hot-loaded from a URL into your fleet of sensors by setting the config variable `use_remote_config":"true"`.
 This means you will be able to do on the fly troubleshooting, to any given host, in just a couple of minutes - using real time data provided by your sensor network.

+You will get detailed metrics in the form of
+* ICMP packet loss including exact timestamp of when and where it happened
+* ICMP RTT metrics including timestamps
+* CURL metrics with http status code, time taken, dns lookup time and much more

 ![How it works](https://i.imgur.com/I7XbAcd.png)